TwilightZebby/EclipseMentionsBot/README.md

 Simple really.

-- The Bot listens out for a `@mention`, specifically one mentioning a *Role*.
-- It then checks the *highest Role* of the User which sent that `@mention`.
-- (It also checks *which* Role was `@mention`ed)
+- First the Bot checks if a message contains an `@mention`. *Role Mentions only, not User/Channel!*
+> If it does **NOT**, nothing happens.

-- Then, it checks the settings saved by the Owner of the Server.
+- Then, it grabs the Roles the User who sent the `@mention` has. *This User is known as the Author*
-- If the author Role of the Mention is granted permission to `@mention` the sent Mention, then nothing else happens.
+> The `@everyone` Role is **IGNORED**

+- Now, going from *highest* to lowest, the Bot checks each of the Author's Roles against the Database.
+> If there are **NO** matches, nothing happens!
+> The Bot will take the first match (if any) and goes onto the next step

-- If the author Role of the Mention is *denied* permission, then the Bot deletes the Message containing the `@mention`.
+- Using the first match, the Bot then grabs the database entry containing *both* the Author's Role and the `@mentioned` Role.
-- *If an `@mention` is deleted, then the Bot will dump a message for the sender.
-This can also assist in deleting those Ghost Pings!*
+- Now, using said entry, the Permission is checked.
+> If the saved permission is "allow" - nothing else happens!
+> Else if the saved permission is "deny" - the message gets deleted; and the Bot pings one to the Author explaining why.

+*Basically, it's a Ladder Permission System.
+Ones at the top will override below ones if both are saved to the Database.*

 ---